 Bring history to life in your classroom!
 Instead of just reading through a textbook or lecturing, allow your students to become historians within your own classroom through primary source analysis.
 Here are five ways to get your students to actively and skillfully conceptualize and evaluate information.

 1. Gallery Walk

-I like to purchase cheap, black table cloths from the party section to cover my walls and create a solid colored backdrop.
-I hang the backdrop with painters tape ( keep your school maintenance crew happy) to cover my existing wall décor and posters.
-I also like to hang some twinkle lights, dim the main lights, and add some quiet calming music for an added effect.
+I purchase cheap, black tablecloths from the party section to cover my walls and create a solid colored backdrop.
+This removes distractions.
+I also like to hang some, dim the main lights, use a lamp as a spotlight, and add some quiet calming music for an added effect.
 I hang the gallery images to the backdrop.

 Sometimes I use a gallery walk that is set up in different categories.
 For example, in my Roaring Twenties Gallery Walk, students are looking at the difference between life in the city and life in rural America.
 I set up my gallery walk as before, but have students rotate through different parts of the room for each category of images.

 You can learn more about gallery walks, and check out some of my helpful tips for an effective lesson here.

 Have you ever considered bringing in artifacts during a unit of study?
 Especially if you are studying state or local history, check with your local museum.
 Many times the curator is willing to bring in artifacts or ephemera for viewing and discussion.
 I have also utilized our local university.
 Many times the history or science department will loan out items to use with your unit of study.
 Cool huh!

 Do you know anyone that travels?
 Ask your friends if they have items from their travels that could be used in your lessons.
 I ran across a gentleman at a community yard sale that was a world traveler who was downsizing his collection.
 I obtained replicas of several ancient civilization tools and a few pieces from Egypt that he gave to me for practically free when he found out I was a teacher.